Food insecurity rates are highest for households with incomes below the poverty line and single-mother households

-In 2016, 38.3 percent of households with incomes below the Federal poverty line were food insecure.
+In 2022, 36.7 percent of households with incomes below the Federal poverty line were food insecure.
 Food-insecure households include those with low food security and very low food security.
-Rates of food insecurity were substantially higher than the national average for single-parent households, and for Black and Hispanic households.
-Food insecurity was more common in large cities and rural areas than in suburban areas.
+Rates of food insecurity were also substantially higher than the national average for single-parent households, and for Black and Hispanic households.
+Food insecurity was more common in both large cities and rural areas than in suburban areas.

 Download larger size chart (2048 pixels by 1796, 144 dpi)